357Bree/Portfolio/Assignments/README.md

  # My  Portfolio
-   This is a webpage contaiining my portfolio.
+   This is a webpage containing my portfolio.